Building agility and resilience with digital risk management

 With the Internet of Things, collaborating with ethical hackers – or white hat hackers – has become a common practice among larger multinational organisations in testing the security posture of their systems and resilience against known vulnerabilities and application logic flaws.

-White hat hackers do so by replicating the typical tactics, techniques and procedures that a malicious hacker would utilise to proactively identify security flaws that need to be fixed.
+White hat hackers do so by replicating the typical tactics, techniques and procedures that a malicious hacker would utilize to proactively identify security flaws that need to be fixed.

 However, beyond tactical engagements like working with white hat hackers, organisations must fundamentally adopt a holistic vulnerability management programme that prioritises risk exposure and treatment plans of all the digital assets and relationships that the organisation owns.